Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/VM/HowToBuildMacUnifiedVM.md

 8) Run ./unify.sh

 Done.
 Unified/Squeak.app is our Unified VM.
-By doing rightClick / Quick Look is about 7.2Mb (Thanks Cristián Pérez for this recipe)
+By doing rightClick / Quick Look (NOT 'Get Info') is about 7.2Mb (Thanks Cristián Pérez for this recipe)